ameerghazal/ML-Supervised-Learning/README.md

 - Dimension of Instances (n): name, year, selling price, km driven, fuel, seller type, transmission, Owner
 - Proposed Contributions: Ameer (5033) will implement Linear Regression and K-N-N., Namil (4033) will implement Decision Trees and Random Forest.

+## Checkpoint
+- Aim to get two methods done by checkpoint (LR, KNN).
+- Watch videos on how to apply these.
+- Test results with sci-kit and chat.
+-

+## Novelty
+- Data pre-processing, one-hot enconding data that is categorical (HW5).
+- Validation and tester sets for the report (HW5).
+- Ski-learning comparison for model checking.
+- Also, if we have non-complete data it is a novelty.
+- The types of methods we use that are not covered could be noveltys.

 ## K-Nearest-Neighbors